FAQ for Prospective Ph.D. Students

 Can I submit a CV as part of my application?

+Yes.
+Submitting a CV is optional but recommended.
 Applications may upload a CV under "Additional Information" after uploading the statement of purpose and writing sample.

 Can I apply for an application fee waiver?